A Jacobi-type Newton method for Nash equilibrium problems with descent guarantees: Numerical Experiments

 All tests were run in Matlab R2017a in an AMD Ryzen 5 2400G with 3.6Ghz graphics and 8Gb RAM processor.
-Our illustrative problem set is given by the following simple one-dimensional NEPs:
+Our illustrative problem set is composed by the simple one-dimensional NEPs defined by $f_1$ and $f_2$ given in Table \ref{tabproblemas}.

-\begin{example} This example defines positive definite quadratic functions such that solving its first-order necessary conditions is sufficient for solving the problem, in addition, the underlying linear system is strictly diagonally dominant; thus, we expect the problem to be solved properly even by the exact Jacobi-type method. \end{example}

-\begin{example} This example is also a positive definite quadratic, however the spectral radius of the Jacobi iteration matrix is greater than 1, which may hinder the convergence of the exact Jacobi-type method. \end{example}

-\begin{example} In this example we considered a game without an equilibrium solution, given that $f_2$ has no local minimizer for all $x_1$ fixed.
-However, this problem has a non-equilibrium stationary point at $(3.2,-1.4)$. \end{example}

-\begin{example} This example comes from a mixed strategies formulation on a discrete equilibrium game, where the government needs to decide between the distribution of two different types of vaccines for a viral disease, for more details see \cite{bortolossi}.
-This kind of problem has the special property that the Hessians are null, meaning that Jacobi's method is undefined. \end{example}

-\begin{example} In the fifth example, we chose a cubic problem with an equilibrium point in $(0,0)$ and a stationary point in $(-1,-1)$, which is not an equilibrium. \end{example}
+The first and second examples are defined by positive definite quadratic functions.
+In the first one, the underlying linear system given by the first-order necessary optimality conditions (which are sufficient in this case) is strictly diagonal dominant which favors convergence of the Jacobi method, while in the second one the spectral radius of the matrix associated with Jacobi's iteration is grater than one, which may hinder its convergence.
+The third example has no solution, however there exists a non-equilibrium stationary point at $(3.2,-1.4)$.
+The forth example has zero second-order derivatives, implying that Jacobi's method is undefined.
+The fifth example has several solutions and non-equilibrium saddle points.
+For Jacobi's method we solved the equations using Matlab's \texttt{fsolve} function.
+Finally, in the sixth example, there is an equilibrium point at $(0,0)$ and a non-equilibrium stationary point at $(-1,-1)$.

 The results are given in Table \ref{table1}.
 For each method we report the last point obtained, the norm of $g^k$, and the number of iterations used by each method.

 In Examples \ref{examp1} and \ref{examp2} we obtained the expected results: Jacobi managed to converge for the first one but not for the second one, while all the other three methods found the solution.
 Algorithm \ref{Algorithm 1} and Newton's method converged in one iteration since the problems are quadratic with positive definite Hessians.